jakobhaervig/openfoam-dockerfiles/README.md

 You should now have two folder ```openfoam-data``` and ```openfoam-dockerfiles``` in your home folder.

-*2d)* Now, make sure Docker is running before continuing.
+*2d)* Now, start the program called Docker Desktop to start the Docker engine.

 *2e)* Build the OpenFOAM image: